Football: Drama in Stuttgart as Bayern go 11 points clear

 Hoffenheim took the lead when they attacked down the right and Mark Uth tucked away his ninth goal of the season in the first half.

-Dortmund got back on level terms when Japan midfielder Shinji Kagawa was fouled in the area and Gabon striker Pierre-Emerick Aubameyang drilled home the resulting penalty on 63 minutes for his 13th league goal of the season.
+Dortmund got level again when Japan midfielder Shinji Kagawa was fouled in the area and Gabon striker Pierre-Emerick Aubameyang drilled home the resulting penalty on 63 minutes for his 13th league goal of the season.

-Pulisic then benefited from some great work in attack by the outstanding Kagawa to tap home just before the final whistle.
+Pulisic then benefited from Kagawa's great work in attack to tap home just before the final whistle.

+"We were lucky to get the second goal, the boys tried everything and threw the kitchen sink at them," said head coach Peter Stoeger.

-The win was Dortmund's second in a row under new coach Peter Stoeger, who replaced Peter Bosz last Sunday, while Hoffenheim dropped to seventh.
+The win was Dortmund's second in a row under new boss Stoeger, who replaced Peter Bosz last Sunday, while Julian Nagelsmann's Hoffenheim dropped to seventh.

+"We were too passive in the second half, but we didn't deserve to lose that and had the clear goal chances," said Nagelsmann, who is widely tipped to replace Stoeger at Dortmund next season.

 There was more drama at mid-table Augsburg as Iceland striker Alfred Finnbogason scored twice in injury-time to claim a hat-trick and grab a 3-3 draw against Freiburg.